hydazz/envoy-proxy-crowdsec-bouncer/docs/CONFIGURATION.md

   deniedTemplateHeaders: ""                 # Content-Type header for ban page
   captchaTemplatePath: ""                   # Path to custom CAPTCHA page template
   captchaTemplateHeaders: ""                # Content-Type header for CAPTCHA page

+failsafeMode: "closed"                      # Whether to block or allow connections if LAPI/AppSec is unreachable (open/closed)
 ```

 Start with config file: